HL7/FHIR-ONC-Meds/source/pages/guidance.md

 Medications may be duplicated in a medication list when multiple sources of data are used to generate the list.
 To provide a list of a patients’ medications, it may be necessary to “de-duplicate” the medications on the list.
 The deduplication activity **MAY** be provided by the server but **SHOULD** be provided by the client.

+This specification does not specify deduplication best practices, however systems can consider the following approaches:

+* Compare the MedicationRequest.identifier or MedicationStatement.identifier.
+The identifier element is an external business identifier systems include to help indicate that the resources are related.
+* Compare the generic, or brand name, included in the medication resource.
+The system will require access to terminology capabilities to identify equivalence.
+* Finally, in the deduplication process, systems must be cautious in only marking things as equivalent if they are certain.

 **“Not Taken” Medications**

 For specific guidance on how to determine if the patient has taken the medication, see the [MedicationStatement Resource Notes]({{ site.data.fhir.path }}medicationstatement.html#11.4.3.3) section in the FHIR Specification.
 To illustrate this scenario, the examples listed below contain an instance in which the patient has not taken a medication.